 ISo issue in camera setting for macro flower photography

-ISO can save you from the problem of low light.
-But don’t use ISO more than 800; higher values usually cause color noise.
+ISO can resolve low-light problems.
+But don’t use ISO higher than 800; higher values usually cause color noise.

 The difference with the Camera setting for close-up photography

-I must say that there is no significant difference between the setting of close-up and macro flower photography, and the only difference is that a longer focal length is used in close-up photography.
+I must say that there is no significant difference between the settings of close-up and macro flower photography.
+The only difference is that a longer focal length is used in close-up photography.

 Sources: